How to Choose the Best Backpacking Tent

 Minimum Weight

-Minimum weight refers to just the bare essentials: rainfly, body and the poles.
+Minimum weight refers to the bare essentials: rainfly, body and poles.
 It is an informative spec when looked at in context.
-However, if you were to purchase a FreeLite™ 2 for example, it’s unlikely that its listed minimum weight of 2 lbs 8 oz is what you’d be putting in your pack.
+However, if you were to purchase a FreeLite™ 2 for example, it’s unlikely that its listed minimum weight of 2 lb 8 oz is what you’d be putting in your pack.
 Typically, you’d add common things like stakes, a ground cloth and guy lines to arrive at your actual trail weight.

 Packaged Weight